A Closing Vision – Ezekiel 43

-This meditation closes out our look at the book of Ezekiel.
-Ezekiel was God’s prophet to the community of believers who had been expelled from Judah by King Nebuchadnezzar and carried off with their wealth into his nation of Babylon.
+Ezekiel was God’s prophet to the community of Jews who had been expelled from Judah by God through the hand of King Nebuchadnezzar, and carried off to live in exile in the nation of Babylon.

-Ezekiel lived in an exile community by the river Chebar.
-At the same time, approximately 100 miles away, Daniel was prophet to the king’s palace.
-He would be the Lord’s mouthpiece to Nebuchadnezzar and all the leaders who succeeded him as long as the exiles were in the land.
-Both prophets had much to say about their current time as well as far into their (and even our) future.
+Ezekiel lived with the exiles by the river Chebar.
+At the same time, approximately 100 miles (160 km) away, his fellow exile, the prophet Daniel, was being raised in the king’s palace.
+Daniel would be the Lord’s mouthpiece to King Nebuchadnezzar, and to the leaders who would succeed him, as long as the exiles were in the land.
+Both prophets had much to say about their current times, as well as far into their (and our) future.

-God used Ezekiel to send a message of hope to the exiles from Judah who had been sent to Babylon as a consequence of them totally rejecting the One who had blessed them.
-Instead of worshiping the Lord who had given them such a good land filled with vineyards and olive trees and blessed by the dew of heaven, they turned to worship other gods from the nations around them.
-There was nothing even remotely holy about their new forms of “worship” service.
+God used Ezekiel to send a message of hope to the exiles from Judah, now living in a foreign land as a consequence of them rejecting the One who had blessed them and had placed them in their own good land of Israel.
+Instead of worshiping the Lord, who had given them such a bounty of flocks, vineyards, and olive trees, all blessed by the dew of heaven, the people turned away from Him to worship the other gods of the nations around them.
+There was nothing even remotely holy about their new forms of “worship”, filled with pagan sensuality, and, for some gods like Molech, they even offered child sacrifices.

-But God had not forgotten or abandoned His beloved nation.
+Despite these actions, God never forgot or abandoned His beloved nation.
 Far from it.
-He gave a series of visions to Ezekiel to share His love for them, ending with a grand one about His final return to earth to live among His people forever.
-This last vision describes the arrival of the Messianic age, the culmination of the genealogy of Jesus Christ.
+He gave a series of visions to Ezekiel in order to share His love with them and to give them hope.
+The Lord ended by giving Ezekiel a grand vision about His final return to earth, to live among His people, forever.
+This last vision describes the dawning of the final Messianic age of the kingdom of God, which is the culmination of the entire genealogy of Jesus Christ.

-Ezekiel’s final vision was directed by an angel from God.
-The two looked down from a mountain upon the temple area in Jerusalem and watched a number of events unfold.
-Some of the vision’s images and descriptions appear again centuries later in the apostle John’s own visions recorded in the New Testament book of Revelation.
+Ezekiel’s final vision was given to him in the presence of an angel of God.
+In the vision, these two looked down from a mountain upon the temple area in Jerusalem and watched a number of events unfold.
+Some of the images and descriptions would appear again, centuries later, in the apostle John’s divine vision recorded in the New Testament book of Revelation.

 With his companion angel showing the way, Ezekiel writes:

-God promised that His Spirit, which had earlier been removed from the temple, would one day return there.
-This process was initiated with the gift of the Holy Spirit at Pentecost, ten days after the risen Christ ascended into heaven.
+God now promised that His Spirit, which had earlier left the temple because of the people’s’ apostasy, would one day return there.
+This process was initiated with the gift of the Holy Spirit at Pentecost, ten days after the crucified and risen Christ had ascended into heaven, one day to return.

-Jesus the Messiah has promised to return again to walk on the earth, this time to rule and reign over the world from His throne in Jerusalem.
-God’s Spirit continues to fill hearts around the globe, with believers everywhere making up the true temple of God as living stones.
-This filling began at Pentecost in Jerusalem and is growing out from there to this day.
-Ezekiel has also promised a new outpouring of God’s Spirit on the nation of Israel in the end times.
+Jesus, the Messiah, has promised to come again in glory to walk on the earth, this time to rule and reign over the entire world from His throne in Jerusalem.
+Even now, God’s Spirit continues to fill the hearts of believers all around the globe, with people of faith everywhere making up a virtual temple of God, built up from, as in the words of Peter, living stones.
+This Spiritual filling began at Pentecost in Jerusalem, and is growing out from there, even to this day.
+Ezekiel has also promised a new outpouring of God’s Spirit upon the entire nation of Israel in the end times, breathing spiritual life into that regathered and rebuilt, yet unbelieving, nation.

-God called Abraham, the father of our faith, and promised that through him, the Lord would extend generous blessings to everyone.
-Beginning with Abraham and continuing down the line of Judah to the Messiah, Jesus Christ, this promise has been and is being fulfilled among us.
-One day all prophecy in the Bible, including Ezekiel’s, will clearly be accomplished before our eyes.
+From the beginning of the genealogy of Jesus, God had called Abraham, the father of our faith, and promised that through him, the Lord would extend generous blessings to everyone on earth.
+Beginning with Abraham and continuing down the line of David to the Messiah, Jesus, this promise has been and is being fulfilled around us today.
+One day, all prophecy in the Bible, including Ezekiel’s, will be fully and clearly accomplished before our eyes.

-God promised to bless all nations when He called out Abram (Abraham) to be the father of a special people.
-What started with this kernel of a promise continues to spread each day through the gift of faith and the outpouring of God’s Holy Spirit upon believers everywhere.
-As God promised Abraham:
+God promised to bless all nations when He called out Abraham to be the father of a special people.
+What started out with this kernel of a promise continues to spread each day through the gift of faith in the Messiah and the outpouring of God’s Holy Spirit upon believers everywhere.

 And I will bless you,